A bit about me...Who is the author behind Martyn Blunden?

 For many years I have written newsletters for the flying club, combining hard fact with humour and the bug of writing a novel began to bite a few years ago – on holiday in fact.
 It was the only time I would get to totally relax my brain (some say that it is questionable that I have one!) and drift off into day-dream land.
 You just can’t do that sort of thing when you’re responsible for, or actually flying an aeroplane.
 As a kid I can remember sitting in a chicken coup with a friend of mind on his father’s farm and pretending we were flying and looking down at the countryside floating by beneath us.
 It was our aeroplane – and as a kid it was about as close as I was going to get to one.
 Now I do it for real – but not the day-dreaming bit, at least not whilst I’m flying!
 However, flying at my level is fairly intense and carries with it many responsibilities and having done it for many years I have decided to share with the flying with another passion of mine – being creative.
 I always like to be working on something – making, mending, tending my garden, or restoring some vintage vehicle.
 I do read, but I can’t do it for long without feeling I need to be…doing something!

-A few years ago we bought a classic 1950’s speed boat that looks a bit like a classic Riva boat with an inboard engine and a teak deck – but it was originally built in Wales and has a marinised Ford Cortina engine fitted – so not quite as classy.
+A few years ago we bought a 1950’s speed boat that looks a bit like a classic Italian style Riva boat with an inboard engine and a teak deck – but it was originally built in Wales and has a marinized Ford Cortina engine fitted – so not quite as classy!
 The boat was a shell and the engine was in a crate and numerous boxes of parts – a kit build boat without any instructions.
+I had to design the engine mounting system and a complete wiring harness as it came with none!
 It kept us/me busy for a couple of years – but it does look beautiful.
-The next project, when we have finished self-building our house extension, is a 1970’s Vespa given to me by a friend.
-I completely stripped the thing down a few years ago and put it all in boxes.
-Some time, hopefully in the not too distant future, I shall have the fun of trying to work out what goes where on the reassembly!
-I have never owned or ridden one before, or even held a motorbike licence for that matter, so it should be interesting.
-In the meantime I have a nearly-full-size Dalek to finish for my daughter, who is Dr Who mad.
-Oh, and then there is the lawnmower engine to put back together and a classic suitcase valve-radio to strip and repair!
-Happy days!